twisted-nematic57/AMSPlusPlus/neofetch68k/README.txt

 platform logo is a 2bpp bitmap instead of a multicolor ASCII artwork.

 I've developed this on a TI-89 Titanium and I cannot guarantee that it will work flawlessly on every other platform such as V200 or TI-92.
+The GUI layout in particular will not look spectacular on the larger screens of those calcs.

-Overall this is a great piece of semi-novelty software that provides both form and function.
+Overall this is a semi-novelty tool that balances aesthetics with useful system information.

 I. INSTALLATION